fiyang89/Crowdfunding_ETL/README.md

 # Crowdfunding ETL Project
 ### By Tanner Victorian and Steffi Yang

+- For the ETL mini project, we worked in one repository and two Jupyter Notebooks.
+Tanner completed the cleaning of Category, Subcategory, and Campaign DataFrames.
+Steffi completed the cleaning of Contacts DataFrame and completed the Crowdfunding Database.

 - For the ETL mini project, you will work with a partner to practice building an ETL pipeline using Python, Pandas, and either Python dictionary methods or regular expressions to extract and transform the data.
 After you transform the data, you'll create four CSV files and use the CSV file data to create an ERD and a table schema.
 Finally, you’ll upload the CSV file data into a Postgres database.

 - Since this is a one-week project, make sure that you have done at least half of your project before the third day of class to stay on track.